awalvie/ideas/README.md

 ### Projects

 - [ ] Redo Website
+  - [ ] Add a section to the index page for latest posts
 - [ ] Web UI for Github Actions
 - [ ] Make this self-hosted https://jakobgreenfeld.com/stay-in-touch
 - [ ] Simple database to understand internals